comaps/website/content/support/how-do-i-see-more-details-about-an-object-on-the-map/index.md

   order: 140
 ---

-Tap or hold (long tap) on any object to see name, type (i.e. road type, forest type, etc.), address and all the available information details (those available in OpenStreetMap): related Wikipedia article, opening hours, phone number, website, etc.
+Tap on any object to see name, type (i.e. road type, forest type, etc.), address and all the available information details (those available in OpenStreetMap): related Wikipedia article, opening hours, phone number, website, etc.
 ![](image7.png)